-In her search for answers, she turned to The University of Kansas Health System, which offered an interdisciplinary approach with surgical and cancer specialists at the region's only National Cancer Institute-designated cancer center.
+In her search for answers, she turned to The University of Kansas Cancer Center, which offered a multidisciplinary treatment approach with breast surgical oncologists at the region’s only National Cancer Institute-designated cancer center.

-Lori was offered various procedures for breast reconstruction, but chose DIEP (deep inferior epigastric perforartor flap) breast reconstruction and plastic surgeons Eric Lai, MD, and David Chandler, MD, at the health system.
+Lori was offered various procedures for breast reconstruction, but chose DIEP (deep inferior epigastric perforartor flap) breast reconstruction and plastic surgeons Eric Lai, MD, and David Chandler, MD, at the cancer center.

-"When I found DIEP (pronounced deep) and knew it would be my own tissue (to reconstruct my breast), not foreign material, that just felt right for me," says Lori, who was pleased to learn that breast oncology surgeon Amanda Amin, MD, could save her healthy breast.
+"When I found DIEP (pronounced deep) and knew it would be my own tissue (to reconstruct my breast), not foreign material, that just felt right for me," says Lori, who was pleased to learn that her breast surgical oncologist could save her healthy breast.

 "Lori is a very positive patient, always upbeat," says Dr. Lai.
 "She had a very serious diagnosis, but she didn't let that dictate her demeanor, and she always asked the right questions."

-Less than two months after her diagnosis, Lori had a plan for breast reconstruction.
+Less than 2 months after her diagnosis, Lori had a plan for breast reconstruction.
 Because she had a unilateral mastectomy of the left breast and wanted to reconstruct using her own tissue, Dr. Lai agreed that the uni-DIEP procedure was a good choice.
-"For the DIEP, we use the patient's abdominal tissue to reconstruct the breast – taking a football-sized portion of tissue between belly butoon and waistline, and preserving as much of the rectus (or six-pack) muscle as wel can," says Dr. Lai.
+"For the DIEP, we use the patient's abdominal tissue to reconstruct the breast – taking a football-sized portion of tissue between belly button and waistline, and preserving as much of the rectus (or 6-pack) muscle as we can," says Dr. Lai.

-DIEP reconstruction requires four to five weeks of recovery.
+DIEP reconstruction requires 4 to 5 weeks of recovery.
 "Ultimately, these women are very happy because they have a breast reconstruction that feels and looks like their own tissue, and that's because it is," says Dr. Lai.
-"Unlike implants, it grows with you and doens't have to be replaced years later."
+"Unlike implants, it grows with you and doesn't have to be replaced years later."